About the Project

 Why is this project necessary?

-This project forms part of the City of Ballarat’s wider program of strategic heritage work, known as the ‘Heritage Gaps Review Program (HGRP), to address gaps in heritage protection.
+This project forms part of the City of Ballarat’s wider program of strategic heritage work, known as the ‘Heritage Program’, to address gaps in heritage protection.

 As Ballarat grows, increasing development pressures can put our Heritage places at risk.
 This project will update and clarify how we conserve and manage heritage sites via planning policy.

-The Heritage Policy review and preparation of new Heritage Design Guidelines are critical to ensuring that the City’s heritage places and precincts are adequately conserved and managed while allowing for growth which does not compromise that significance.
+The Local Heritage Policy review and new Heritage Guidelines are critical to ensuring that the City’s heritage places and precincts are adequately conserved and managed while allowing for growth which does not compromise that significance.

 How will this help conserve Heritage?